shettman/Epidemics-Project/README.md

   -From the National Notifiable Disease Surveillance System (NNDSS) reports for the United States ranging from 1916-2011

-  -The states of New York, California, Texas, Pennsylvania, and Wisconsin had the largest cumulative average number of contagious diseases, driven in large part by the measles dataset
+  - The states of New York, California, Texas, Pennsylvania, and Wisconsin had the largest cumulative average number of contagious diseases, driven in large part by the measles dataset

 ![mean_number_cases_all_state](https://user-images.githubusercontent.com/48166327/58993286-f156e900-87a1-11e9-89ca-5d8fa11b0754.png)